About Aprill Allen

 I like pizza, Doritos, and I have a cat.
 I met my husband, Matt Allen, while we were both working in tech support and we have two sons who are growing up with the world at their fingertips.
 But I don’t think that’s the kind of “about me” you’re looking for.

 My experience with knowledge management practices began with the one most people think of when they hear the phrase knowledge management: a knowledge base.
-In my case, it was a binder full of paper, a wiki, a static website with links, or a knowledge base that was part of a broader help desk software platform.
+In my case, it was a binder full of paper, then a static website with links, a wiki, and eventually, a knowledge base that was part of a broader help desk software platform.
 I worked in technical support and then as a network operations analyst for many years, before specialising in knowledge.
 I’m particularly passionate about working to improve the relationship between IT support and their colleagues, which is how I came to be so heavily involved with the IT Service Management Forum.

 Two reasons why you should NOT be here